 Use neutral pronouns.
 If gender doesn’t need to be there, don’t include it.
-Other tips for more accessible copywriting include maintaining simplistic language, not assuming knowledge, and being wary of cultural references and metaphors so as not to confuse or insult the audience.
+Maintain simplistic language and do not assume knowledge.
+Furthermore, be wary of cultural references and metaphors so as not to confuse or insult the audience.

 Inclusive marketing is incredibly important to adopt.
 If you’re not using it, your marketing campaigns run the risk of backfiring and leading to harsh social criticism the way it has for Uber, Dove, and Pepsi.

 Gone is the enduring myth that “bad press is good press.”
-The internet, and more specifically the power of the consumer, has forced businesses to adapt to societal pressures and standards or risk being ostracized by customers.
+Because of the internet, and more specifically the power of the consumer, has forced businesses to adapt to societal pressures and standards or risk being ostracized by customers.
 Consumers have louder and more powerful voices than ever, thanks to social media, and they are presented with many alternative options so it’s become easier than ever to boycott a brand without having to give up a product or service entirely.

 Take Fenty Beauty, for example.
 Pop icon Rihanna recently launched a beauty brand with a full range of skin color matching products that received incredible social shares and organic brand awareness because of its inherent inclusivity.
-Makeup brands haven’t traditionally included shades that closely match people with albinism or very dark brown skin tones, so the internet jumped behind Rihanna after the launch and called out mainstream beauty companies for failing to offer similar products.
+Because makeup brands haven’t traditionally included shades that closely match people with albinism or very dark brown skin tones, so the internet jumped behind Rihanna after the launch and called out mainstream beauty companies for failing to offer similar products.
 An excerpt from W Magazine’s article on Fenty Beauty states:

 “One widely-liked photo on Instagram showed a Sephora counter with 13 of Fenty Beauty’s darkest foundation shades sold out, and a caption that read, ‘This is for all the makeup brands who think the dark shades won’t sell well.’
 The message may have been hyperbole, but the subtext was clear: Beauty brands are ignoring dark-skinned women at their financial peril.”

-Marketers take note: inclusive marketing should not be ignored.
+Finally, take note: inclusive marketing should not be ignored.
 Like this?
 Check out other marketing and SEO best practices for 2018.